johnhenry/ai.captain/readme.md

 ### Session

-The `Session` class manages interactions with Window.ai:
+The `Session` class manages interactions with window.ai:

 ```javascript
 import { createWindowChain } from 'window-chain';